sreyas-2711/AI_Object_Detection/README.txt

 Installation
 ------------
 1. Install Python 3.x if you haven't already.
-2. Install Streamlit using pip:
+2. Install Streamlit using pip

-   pip install streamlit
+3. Install Opencv using pip
+4. Install Groq and llama api using pip

 Usage
 -----